Best Budget Down Jacket for Men

 Neither the Eddie Bauer, the Columbia, nor the Mountain Warehouse came with stuff sacks, which aren't crucial but certainly convenient when trying to pack efficiently.
 The rest of the jackets all packed down to similar sizes; they were smaller than a football but a little larger than a grapefruit.

 Picking the right jacket is often about making certain trade-offs that best align with your needs.
 The lightest and most compressible jackets will often be the least durable.
 The thin nylon outer shells are prone to tearing quite easily.
 If you're looking for a jacket to perform cold weather manual labor in, you might want to sacrifice weight for a more durable shell.
 If you want a jacket that takes up as little space as possible, the fragile nature of thin nylon shells can undoubtedly be worth it.
-We found the Mountain Warehouse to have the thickest and most durable outer shell. making it a good choice for a jacket you can knock around in without worrying about tearing it on the first branch you brush by.
-The Columbia Delta Ridge is made from a thicker and more snag-resistant material as well.

-The Amazon Essentials, Rockka&Rolla, and Eddie Bauer down jacket models beg for a little caution when wearing.
-Beyond tearing a hole, the other most important factor to look at in jacket durability is the quality of the zipper.
-Both the Wantdo and Mountain Warehouse had noticeably rough running zippers after relatively minimal use.
-While they didn't entirely fail us, it seemed like it wouldn't be long before they needed to be replaced.

-After researching and then purchasing ten of the best selling down jackets in 2020, we were able to compare and contrast what each jacket brings to the table.
-From lightweight 100%, down-filled jackets to burlier synthetic options, our side by side testing revealed which jackets are warm, comfortable, fit well, and are compressible or durable.
-With our research in hand, we hope to take the mystery out of picking your next down jacket.

-— Buck Yedor

-Post-edit | Neither the Eddie Bauer, the Columbia, nor the Mountain Warehouse came with stuff sacks, which aren't crucial but certainly convenient when trying to pack efficiently.
-The rest of the jackets all packed down to similar sizes; they were smaller than a football but a little larger than a grapefruit.

-Picking the right jacket is often about making certain trade-offs that best align with your needs.
-The lightest and most compressible jackets will often be the least durable.
-The thin nylon outer shells are prone to tearing quite easily.
-If you're looking for a jacket to perform cold weather manual labor in, you might want to sacrifice weight for a more durable shell.
-If you want a jacket that takes up as little space as possible, the fragile nature of thin nylon shells can undoubtedly be worth it.
 We found the Mountain Warehouse to have the thickest and most durable outer shell, making it a good choice you can knock around in without worrying about tearing it on the first branch you brush by.
 The Columbia Delta Ridge is made from a thicker and more snag-resistant material as well.

 The Amazon Essentials, Rockka&Rolla, and Eddie Bauer down jacket models beg for a little caution when wearing.
 Beyond tearing a hole, the other most important factor to look at in jacket durability is the quality of the zipper.
 Both the Wantdo and Mountain Warehouse had noticeably rough running zippers after relatively minimal use.
 While they didn't entirely fail us, it seemed like it wouldn't be long before they needed to be replaced.

 After researching and then purchasing ten of the best selling down jackets in 2020, we were able to compare and contrast what each jacket brings to the table.
 From lightweight 100%, down-filled jackets to burlier synthetic options, our side by side testing revealed which jackets are warm, comfortable, fit well, and are compressible or durable.
 With our research in hand, we hope to take the mystery out of picking your next down jacket.

 — Buck Yedor